atlas-php/assets/docs/Full-API.md

 ### `Atlas\Assets\Support\PathResolver`

 While generally resolved internally, this service can be injected to manually compute storage paths using the configured pattern/callback via `resolve(UploadedFile $file, ?Model $model = null, array $attributes = []): string`.

+### Extension Filtering

+Uploads honor configuration stored under `atlas-assets.uploads`:

+- `allowed_extensions`: optional whitelist of extensions (case-insensitive, without dots) that files must match.
+When populated, uploads outside the list are rejected with `DisallowedExtensionException`.
+- `blocked_extensions`: optional blocklist of extensions that are always rejected.
+- Passing `allowed_extensions` to the upload helpers overrides the configured whitelist for that single call; blocklists still apply.

 ## Tests & QA